Robert-Lucas7/ECM2434_Group_Software_Project/README.md

 ## PRODUCT DOCUMENTS
 Our product documents are primarily in the form of a product UI.
-We have not yet hosted our website however it can be viewed by running on your local machine.
-Instructions for this can be found in: ./product-documents/UI.md
+Our website can be viewed at 34.147.173.101 however it is blocked on university wifi.
+A product-document.docx containing information for the client has been included as well as a poster (poster.jpg)about our application.

 The UI and design documents for the client have also been archived under the link below:

 [./product-documents/](./product-documents/)

+### Using the website

+To access the gameKeeper features use the login:
+username: robert
+password: pluto2015

+This will allow you to view the gamekeeper page